odpi/specs/ODPi-Runtime.md

 -   **[TEST_ENVIRONMENT]** **Java:** ODPi Platforms SHOULD support both JRE 7 and JRE 8 runtime environments (64-bit only).
 ODPi Applications SHOULD work in at least one of these, and SHOULD be clear when they don’t support both.

 -   **[TEST_ENVIRONMENT]**  **Shell scripts:** On Unix and Unix-like systems, ODPi Platforms and Applications SHOULD use either POSIX sh or GNU bash with the appropriate bang path configured for that operating system.
 GNU bash usage SHOULD NOT require any version of GNU bash later than 3.2.
-On Windows, OPDi platforms and Applications SHOULD use Microsoft batch or PowerShell.
+On Windows, ODPi platforms and Applications SHOULD use Microsoft batch or PowerShell.

 Environment Variables